-How does the school community employ a growth mindset?

-How does the school demonstrate a commitment to research-based instruction and reflective practice?

-How does the school create the conditions and trust necessary for the full and active participation of all educators?

-How do educators use innovative methods to learn, solve problems, and achieve common goals?

-In what ways does the school's professional culture and commitment to continuous improvement include work to build the cultural competency of all educators?

-In what ways is there ongoing and authentic formal and informal professional collaboration?

-How does the school culture support educators in maintaining expertise in their content area and in content-specific instructional practice?

-How does the school culture promote the use of evidence-based research, reflective practice, data, and feedback to improve learners' educational experiences?

-How does the school community use ongoing, relevant, assessment data, including feedback from the school community, to improve school programs and services?
+- How does the school community employ a growth mindset? - How does the school demonstrate a commitment to research-based instruction and reflective practice? - How does the school create the conditions and trust necessary for the full and active participation of all educators? - How do educators use innovative methods to learn, solve problems, and achieve common goals? - In what ways does the school's professional culture and commitment to continuous improvement include work to build the cultural competency of all educators? - In what ways is there ongoing and authentic formal and informal professional collaboration? - How does the school culture support educators in maintaining expertise in their content area and in content-specific instructional practice? - How does the school culture promote the use of evidence-based research, reflective practice, data, and feedback to improve learners' educational experiences? - How does the school community use ongoing, relevant, assessment data, including feedback from the school community, to improve school programs and services? - In what other ways does the school align to this Principle?